byu-oit/UAPI-Specification/University API Specification.md

 ##### 3.2.4.5 Special Considerations For Representing Complex Objects

-While the UAPI specification supports complex objects (`values`, `object`, and `objects`) they should be used judiciously.
+While the UAPI specification supports complex objects (`value_array`, `object`, and `object_array`) they should be used judiciously.
 There are a number of implications to using complex objects including:

 - Lack of addressability - Complex objects cannot be addressed directly the same way sub-resources can.
 - Lack of selectability - Complex objects are always included in the field\_set that contains them, unlike field\_sets in general which can be included at the discretion of the consumer.